SaiNikhilMudavath/Socket-Programming/README.md

+# Socket Programming
+There is a txt file with server which has words seperated by commas.
+The goal is to send this file to a client which requests for this file.

 Part-1
 This part is client-server communication using TCP sockets.
 The goal of the client program is to read a list of words from a file located on the server and count the frequency of the words.